0xsequence/web-sdk/packages/checkout/README.md

 The `cryptoCheckout` specifies settings regarding checking out with crypto.
 An example usecase might be interacting with a minting contract.

-The actual cryptoTransaction must be passed down to the `triggerTransaction` field.
+The actual cryptoTransaction must be passed down to `triggerCheckout`.

 ```js
 const checkoutConfig = {